eduardoshanahan/devcontainers-ansible/README.md

 # Running Ansible in Visual Studio Code using devcontainers

 This repository is to be used as a starting point for other projects.
-The target is to have a setup that can be cloned and commited from the first time, with git working inside the devcontainer, and with correct access rights to not break if a commit is done in the local machine instead of VS Code.
+The target is to have a setup that can be cloned and used from the first time, with ansible and git working inside the devcontainer, with correct access rights to not break if a commit is done in the local machine instead of VS Code, and with the ability to connect and run commands in the remote server.

 ## Prerequisites